chhhee10/VAULTLESS/README.md

 ## 🎹 How Keystrokes Are Captured

-When a user types the enrollment phrase `"Secure my account"`, the browser captures precise sub-millisecond timing for every key press using `performance.now()`.
+When the user types `"Secure my account"`, the browser records precise timing for every key event using `performance.now()`.

 ```
 +-------+-------+-------+-------+-------+-------+